An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Introduction

-\begin{enumerate} \item \textbf{Dual-Thread Architecture:} We propose a decoupled two-speed filtering architecture.
-In order to ensure strict real-time and high-frequency control, fast thread adopts the Gaussian process compensation kinematics method.
-At the same time, the slow thread processes the delayed acoustic measurement asynchronously in the background, so as to ensure that the main control loop will not be blocked. \item \textbf{Buffer-Based Asynchronous Update:} We introduced a finite-length circular state buffer and combined it with a fast forward correction mechanism based on Variational History Distillation (VHD).
-By approximating Bayesian reasoning, the mechanism successfully compresses complex kinematic patterns into dense information gradients.
-Therefore, the filter can accurately apply the measured value of the delay to its actual historical time stamp ($t-T$).
-Then, it efficiently projects the obtained state correction forward to the current time.
-This method effectively overcomes the traditional OOSM problem without a large number of matrix recalculations. \item \textbf{Rigorous Evaluation via Aqua-Sim FG:} In order to verify our method, we used the most advanced Aqua-Sim fourth-generation (FG) framework to test the proposed algorithm in a highly realistic acoustic environment on ns-3.
-The results show that even with a severe communication delay of up to $30$\,seconds, the performance of TSKF far exceeds the standard method.
-In addition, it achieves tracking accuracy comparable to FGO while keeping the execution time strictly controlled within milliseconds. \end{enumerate}
+The core contributions of this study are threefold: \begin{enumerate} \item \textbf{Dual-thread architecture:} We design a decoupled filtering structure.
+A high-priority fast thread utilizes GP-compensated kinematics to ensure uninterrupted real-time control, while a low-priority slow thread asynchronously processes delayed acoustic measurements in the background. \item \textbf{Buffer-based asynchronous update:} We introduce a Finite-Length Circular State Buffer (FLCSB) coupled with a Variational History Distillation (VHD) fast-forward mechanism.
+This allows the filter to precisely apply delayed measurements to their true historical timestamps ($t-T$) and probabilistically project the resulting correction gradient to the current time, bypassing significant matrix re-inversions. \item \textbf{Rigorous evaluation via Aqua-Sim FG:} To verify our method, we evaluated the proposed TSKF within a highly realistic acoustic environment using the advanced Aqua-Sim Fourth-Generation (FG) framework on ns-3.
+Results demonstrate that even under severe communication delays (up to 30\,s), TSKF effectively mitigates tracking divergence, significantly outperforming standard methods.
+Furthermore, it achieves tracking accuracy comparable to FGO while keeping execution time strictly bounded within milliseconds for highly efficient near real-time operation. \end{enumerate}